"Monon Railroad Fourth Subdivision"

 The Hoosier Line (Monon Society publication) Aug 2011

 This is Roger's third layout.
 The layout is room-filling, measuring about 62' x 29', with three staging yards going through the walls into the garage.
+After 50 operating sessions, Roger has decided to stop those, and he is now in the process of starting to take down his layout, with perhaps preserving some sections to keep on modeling.
 Roger successfully completed the NMRA's MMR program.

 The last of steam meets a new F3 set in Greencastle, Indiana.
 The track in this scene was installed by Dick Karnes, MMR, including the single slip switch and the crossing that he scratchbuilt.
 The F3 diesel units are by S-Helper Service and were converted to Phase I versions.
 All the structures, except those in the far background, were built from S-scale kits.

 Number 450 is an American Models Pacific.
 Many details were added to make it resemble its Monon prototype.
 The truck is a Milestone Models kit.

 Number 281 approaches the White River Bridge just south of Gosport, Indiana.
 The engine is a Southwind Models brass UP 2-8-0 with an Overland Models USRA tender.
 Both the engine and tender have had substantial changes applied to "Mononize" them.
 The cut stone is plaster, cast in molds made with Slater's "Plastikard" for a pattern.
 The bridge girders are sold as HO-scale.

 Ed Loizeaux' Monon business car number one heads northbound on an inspection trip.
 The car is a custom-painted American Models Observation car in the red and gray passenger scheme used during the railroad's transition period.